The information that we collect and hold

 The information will only be used in the course of conducting your claim or completing your transaction.

-We typically collect and hold the following kinds of personal information about contractors, service providers, suppliers and job applicants:-
+We typically collect and hold the following kinds of personal information about contractors, service providers, suppliers and any past, current and future employees:-

-* Details of your performance under any contract; and
+· Details of your performance under any contract;

-* Personal information required to make payments, such as bank account details.
+· Personal information required to make payments, such as bank account details and tax file numbers;

 Online contacts and attendees at seminars and other functions